 Rules: No stutters, no filler words, no grammatical errors, no false starts.
 Clean as a whistle.

 Verbatim transcription takes things a step further than intelligent verbatim.
-Verbatim transcripts record all the words, including any false starts and errors, but it cuts out any stuttering and repetition to make for an easier read.
+Verbatim transcripts record all the words, including any false starts and errors, but verbatim transcription cuts out any stuttering and repetition to make for an easier read.
 Filler words like “um” and “ah” don’t make the cut in this style of verbatim transcription.

-Rules: No filler words, no stutters, but words recorded as they’re said which means no paraphrasing or grammar correction.
+Rules: No filler words, no stutters, but words recorded as they’re said, which means no paraphrasing or grammar correction.

 True verbatim transcription

-True - or full - verbatim gets to the nitty gritty of exactly how a dialogue happens.
+True - or full - verbatim transcription gets to the nitty gritty of exactly how dialogue happens.
 It’s the most detailed verbatim transcription method, recording every utterance as it happens.
 It’s quite a taxing way of transcribing - all those interruptions, false starts, filler words and other details can be time consuming to type up - but it’s the best option to truly capture the true essence of what’s been said and in what context.